 The Privacy Act 2020 (the "Privacy Act").

 The Information Privacy Principles ("Privacy Principles") in the Privacy Act may be supplemented by a code issued by the Privacy Commissioner for particular sectors.
 There are currently six codes in operation: the Civil Defence National Emergencies (Information Sharing) Code, the Credit Reporting Privacy Code, the Health Information Privacy Code, the Justice Sector Unique Identifier Code, the Superannuation Schemes Unique Identifier Code and the Telecommunications Information Privacy Code.
-These codes were repealed and replaced under the new Privacy Act.

 Entry into force